 Whether you’re looking for luxurious urban living in the Loop, a family-friendly area like Lincoln Park, or a trendsetting environment typical of Wicker Park.
-Pilsen, Andersonville and Boystown also host colorful and open LGBT communities.
+Pilsen, Andersonville, and Boystown is home to many colorful LGBT communities.

-A museum membership can be a great way to get to know the city’s creative side.
-Living in Chicago you’ll also be surrounded by free public art.
-Landmarks include The Bean in Millennium Park, The Picasso sculpture and The Four Seasons mosaic, both located in the Chicago Loop.
+A museum membership is a great way to really get to know the city’s creative side.
+Living in Chicago you’ll also be surrounded by tons of free and public art.
+Notable landmarks include The Bean in Millennium Park, The Picasso sculpture and The Four Seasons mosaic, both located in the Chicago Loop.

 Living in Chicago, you can drink and eat at some of the most exciting and innovative culinary spots in the country.
-From Michelin-starred fine dining or the brewing scene, to classic meatpacked comfort foods and speakeasy-style cocktail bars.
+You can find everything from Michelin-starred fine dining and a creative brewing scene to classic comfort foods and speakeasy-style cocktail bars.

-As well as the city’s musical roots in house music, blues, and jazz, there’s also a lively stand-up comedy scene.
-Living in Chicago, you’re bound to come across comedy clubs and open mics showcasing the country’s best emerging comedians.
+As well as the city’s musical roots in house music, blues, and jazz, there’s also a very active stand-up comedy scene.
+Living in Chicago, you’re bound to come across comedy clubs and open mics showcasing the country’s best and newest emerging comedians.

 The local stadiums here are as treasured as the national landmarks.
-Whether it’s the Bulls or the Cubs, the White Sox or the Chicago Bears – whoever’s playing, the city is buzzing whenever there’s a game on.
+Whether it’s the Bulls, the Cubs, the White Sox or the Chicago Bears, the city is buzzing whenever there’s a game of any kind on.

 Chicago offers an abundance of professional opportunities in areas such as finance, publishing, and tech.
 With a strong economy and low unemployment rates, many early-stage tech companies and large, well-established companies are based here.